Redox: Redox reactions in biology

-Many important biological processes involve redox reactions.
-Before some of these processes can begin iron must be assimilated from the environment.
+Many essential biological processes involve redox reactions.
+Before some of these processes can begin, iron must be assimilated from the environment.

-Cellular respiration, for instance, is the oxidation of glucose (C6H12O6) to CO2 and the reduction of oxygen to water.
-The summary equation for cell respiration is:
+Aerobic cellular respiration, for instance, is the oxidation of substrates [in this case: glucose (C6H12O6)] and the reduction of oxygen to water.
+The summary equation for aerobic respiration is:

-The process of cell respiration also depends heavily on the reduction of NAD+ to NADH and the reverse reaction (the oxidation of NADH to NAD+).
-Photosynthesis and cellular respiration are complementary, but photosynthesis is not the reverse of the redox reaction in cell respiration:
+The process of cellular respiration also depends heavily on the reduction of NAD+ to NADH and the reverse reaction (the oxidation of NADH to NAD+).
+Photosynthesis and cellular respiration are complementary, but photosynthesis is not the reverse of the redox reaction in cellular respiration:

-Biological energy is frequently stored and released by means of redox reactions.
+Biological energy is frequently stored and released using redox reactions.
 Photosynthesis involves the reduction of carbon dioxide into sugars and the oxidation of water into molecular oxygen.
 The reverse reaction, respiration, oxidizes sugars to produce carbon dioxide and water.
 As intermediate steps, the reduced carbon compounds are used to reduce nicotinamide adenine dinucleotide (NAD+) to NADH, which then contributes to the creation of a proton gradient, which drives the synthesis of adenosine triphosphate (ATP) and is maintained by the reduction of oxygen.
 In animal cells, mitochondria perform similar functions.
-See the Membrane potential article.

-Free radical reactions are redox reactions that occur as a part of homeostasis and killing microorganisms, where an electron detaches from a molecule and then reattaches almost instantaneously.
-Free radicals are a part of redox molecules and can become harmful to the human body if they do not reattach to the redox molecule or an antioxidant.
-Unsatisfied free radicals can spur the mutation of cells they encounter and are, thus, causes of cancer.

 The term redox state is often used to describe the balance of GSH/GSSG, NAD+/NADH and NADP+/NADPH in a biological system such as a cell or organ.
-The redox state is reflected in the balance of several sets of metabolites (e.g., lactate and pyruvate, beta-hydroxybutyrate, and acetoacetate), whose interconversion is dependent on these ratios.
-An abnormal redox state can develop in a variety of deleterious situations, such as hypoxia, shock, and sepsis.
-Redox mechanism also control some cellular processes.
+The redox state is reflected in the balance of several sets of metabolites (e.g., lactate and pyruvate, beta-hydroxybutyrate and acetoacetate), whose interconversion is dependent on these ratios.
+Redox mechanisms also control some cellular processes.
 Redox proteins and their genes must be co-located for redox regulation according to the CoRR hypothesis for the function of DNA in mitochondria and chloroplasts.